-Thanksgiving is right around the corner, and once your plates are cleared of all the delicious food, there’s only one thing left to do: get ready for Black Friday!
+Thanksgiving is here, and once your plates are cleared of all the delicious food, there’s only one thing left to do: get ready for Black Friday!

 Now that I’m older and have my own family, Black Friday feels different to me.
 I’m not sure when it happened, but at some point, my mindset shifted from a focus on gifting to a focus on experiences, making memories, and an abundance of family time.
-So, this year when Black Friday rolls around, I want to be more intentional with what, if anything, I decide to purchase.
-I know in past years after I swiped my card to pay for my gifts, I felt a little guilty about how much money I spent on things that I didn’t even know if anyone really needed.
+So, this year when Black Friday rolls around, I want to be more intentional with what I decide to purchase.

-This year, if you’re wanting to do things differently for Black Friday, I welcome you to join me in shedding the guilt and making a new tradition.
+If you’re wanting to do things differently for Black Friday, I invite you to join me in making a new tradition.
 Create an intention for one of the biggest shopping days of the year and move forward with a plan.
-Here are a few things to do before you head out to shop the sales:
+Here are five things to do before you shop the sales.

 Do people still make Christmas lists or is that just my family?
 While searching for the perfect gift can be fun, it helps to have a few suggestions in your back pocket to rely on.
 Take a moment to send an email or text and ask your friends and family to give you a few ideas for gifts they’d like this year.
 This will save you time and energy.
 Plus, with a list in hand, you have a better chance of sticking to the budget you set for yourself because you already know the price of the item.